 California 67

 Proposals have been floated for converting California 67 between Lakeside and Ramona into an expressway for its entire length, and some have advocated merging California 67 and 125 into a single north-south freeway corridor north to California 78 west of Ramona, with a possible extension north to Interstate 15 near Rainbow or even to Interstate 10 near Redlands.
-However, any expansion or extension of California 67 is very controversial and is many years away from construction.
+A State Routes 67 and 125 corridor study from June 2002 conducted by the San Diego Association of Governments (SANDAG) recommended widening of California 67 to a four-lane conventional highway between Vigilante Road and the vicinity of Mussey Grade Road and Dye Road.
+A bypass of Ramona could conceivably begin near this point (by extending Dye Road east to San Vicente Road as a two-lane collector road), but no official plan for construction was proposed in the 2015-2030 timeframe.

-This freeway proposal for California 67 was publicly announced by Caltrans in May 2000.
-This bypass would go due north from California 67 at Archie Moore Road to California 78 near Bandy Canyon Road (about four miles east of the San Diego Wild Animal Park).
+A discarded freeway proposal for California 67 was publicly announced by Caltrans in May 2000.
+This bypass would have gone due north from California 67 at Archie Moore Road to California 78 near Bandy Canyon Road (about four miles east of the San Diego Wild Animal Park).
 This highway would be planned for long-term needs, and it had not previously been in the San Diego Association of Governments (local planning agency) roads/highways plan.
-Many recent reports on the 67 corridor are now titled as 67/125, especially since the northerly extension of California 125 north through Poway is considered unlikely.
+The aforementioned corridor study looked at combining the needs of both California 67 and California 125, most likely as a result of the northerly extension of California 125 north through Poway being considered unlikely.
 A combined California 67/125 corridor would also serve as a trade route, providing another route to the international border that avoids most of metropolitan San Diego.
-It remains to be seen whether this proposal is accepted by the communities along the route.
-A corridor study was conducted by SANDAG in June 2002; it recommended some widening but did not recommend the freeway option.
 As of April 2011, a freeway widening of California 67 remains a long-range, unfunded proposal.

 Due to the multitude of accidents along the two-lane segment of California 67, less costly improvements to enhance safety are being planned for the corridor, including additional barriers and climbing lanes.